 Some History on The Virtual Foundry

 This put our move from prototype to production into motion.
 Our early intent was to contract out manufacturing.
 After a series of meetings we concluded that we were not going to be able to find a vendor willing to put our secret recipe of exotic materials through their multi-million dollar plastics equipment.
 After this conclusion we set out to design our own system.
 We bought a 40 horsepower single screw extruder.
 Since there was really no product like this on the market, existing handling equipment just wasn't quite up to the job.
 Over the year following our Kickstarter we designed and custom built all of our own processing equipment.
-Being of the Maker generation, and Glenn being a highly skilled machinist (and Certified Master Metalsmith), we wound up with a set of custom machinery that can create product at a pace that exceeds our most aggressive estimates.
+Being of the Maker generation, we wound up with a set of custom machinery that can create product at a pace that exceeds our most aggressive estimates.
 For the nerds, all of our custom equipment is run by micro-controllers, some PIC's, mostly Arduino.

-So, today, we are manufacturing very large amounts of very high quality, high purity, 3D printing filament.
+So, today, we are manufacturing high quality, high purity, 3D printing filament.
 We keep improving this number, but our current products are running at 90% metal.
 We consider the theoretical maximum metal content to be in the neighborhood of 95%.